Football: Liberty Christian's Gamble commits to Cal

 "It really is a blessing," Gamble said of his commitment to Cal.
 "I know every says that, but it really is because I know that people would love to be in the same position that I am.

-"It has always been a dream for me, and it is extremely special because it just shows that all of my hard work as paid off."
+"It has always been a dream for me, and it is extremely special because it just shows that all of my hard work has paid off."